stlab/better-code/glossary/README.md

 For each term, please provide a `# Resources` section pointing to materials that either explain or use the term in an exemplary manner.

+# Style Guide
+1. Do not create links to a page within that page.
+It provides no additional benefit.
+2. Page titles should always be capitalized.
+3. Prefer wiki-style `[[]]` links.
+Use markdown-style links `[]()` when the phrasing of a sentence requires it.
+For example:
+	1. `A strategy for handling an [[Error]] in which the program reports and [terminates](Termination.md).`
+4. For each term, please provide a `# Resources` section pointing to materials that either explain or use the term in an exemplary manner.